champsleague/Graphics_TermProject/README.md

 * implement a technology that directly selects and applies the desired structure to the desired object
 * The surface of an object can be expressed in various materials
 * Anyone of all ages can participate and modify easily
+* It can be designed directly by inserting various options

 ![20221031_230931](https://user-images.githubusercontent.com/94350277/199027802-bf385ed0-7b5f-4fd8-83e5-be90703b6f51.png)